Home / Stream/ Integrations/Sources

 Source > Live button

-You can also start an immediate capture from within an enabled Source’s config modal, by clicking the modal’s Live Data tab.
+You can also start an immediate capture from within an enabled Source’s config modal by selecting the Live Data tab.

 Source modal > Live Data tab